A path easily leads walkers from a car park on the A821, on the banks of pretty Loch Achray, to reach the 454m summit of Ben A’an.

 Rarely taxing, although a little steep in places, the walk of around 4km might be short but it offers a surprisingly big experience.

 For a small hill you’ll enjoy many of the ingredients of a mountain hike, such as atmospheric forest, open moorlands, views of crags and a superb vista of the surrounding landscape at the top.
 Return on the same path.

-For more information about the trail up Ben A’an click here.
+For out more about the trail up Ben A’an.